ReuveniDor/pgdl-DockerAnalysis/README.md

   1. Usage of docker.
   2. Analitic skills and proving/disapprobing of assumptions.
   3. Building a predictive model based on the data provided.
+  4.
+## This task shows the following skills
+The question and answers are in the ipynb.

 This assingment was given as a part of a hiring process at argmax.